-The AARGM mission is Destruction of Enemy Air Defenses (DEAD).
-Its primary targets are relocatable Integrated Air Defense (IAD) targets and targets that utilize shutdown tactics.
-AARGM counters enemy shutdown capability through the use of a multi-mode seeker
+The AARGM mission is Suppression and/or Destruction of Enemy Air Defenses (SEAD/DEAD).
+Its primary targets are re-locatable Integrated Air Defense (IAD) targets and targets that utilize shutdown tactics.
+AARGM counters enemy shutdown capability through the use of a multi-mode seeker.

-The predecessor to AARGM, HARM, was approved for full production in March 1983; IOC was in 1985.
+HARM, the predecessor to AARGM, was approved for full production in March 1983; and IOC was declared in 1985.
+AGM-88B/C HARM is operationally employed on Navy and Marine Corps F/A-18, EA-18G and EA-6B aircraft, on Air Force F-16s, and internationally by 10 countries.

 Primary Function: Air-to-ground missile for destruction of enemy air defenses

 Contractor: Orbital ATK, Northridge, CA

 Propulsion: Thiokol dual thrust solid propellant (AGM-88 Rocket Motor)

 Wingspan: 44 in (112 cm)

 Range: 60+ nm

 Guidance System: GPS/INS (Global Position/Inertial), Anti-Radiation Homing, Terminal Millimeter Wave (MMW), multi-spectral guidance